|

 It is the Officer’s choice as to whether or not a Fixed Penalty Notice will be issued.

-However, for certain offences, which are felt to be too serious to be punished by way of a conditional offer, a Summons must be issued.
+However, for certain offences, which are felt to be too serious to be punished by way of a conditional offer, a Summons / Requisition must be issued.

 When the driver is not stopped at the time of the allegation, a Fixed Penalty can be issued by the Process Unit/Camera Enforcement Office, but only when the offender has confirmed their identify by responding to a Notice of Intended Prosecution.